Bob Colacello

 BC

-Going into Georgetown, the plan, which was largely made by my parents, was that I’d become an ambassador.
-It was unrealistic given that I was coming from an Italian American middle-class family because the foreign service was very WASP-y and it would have taken me forever to become a foreign ambassador, if ever.
-My father thought I’d come and work for the company that he worked for, which was the Volkart Brothers, a Swiss commodity trading firm based in Winterthur, Switzerland, and owned by the very rich yet secretly rich Reinhardt family who were in coffee, cotton, and cocoa.
-My father ran their coffee division out of New York, so he was involved buying coffee from South and Latin America and selling it to the roasters who’d then ship it to Europe.
-He was one of the only Italian Americans to have an executive position in the coffee trade on Wall Street; it was very WASP-y before the war.
+My father thought I’d come and work for the company he worked for, the Volkart Brothers—a Swiss commodity trading firm based in Winterthur, Switzerland, owned by the very rich yet discreet Reinhardt family, who were in coffee, cotton, and cocoa.
+My father ran their coffee division out of New York, buying from South and Latin America and selling to roasters who shipped to Europe.
+He was one of the only Italian Americans to have an executive position in the coffee trade on Wall Street—it was very WASP-y before the war.
 Like everything after World War II, American society opened up a lot.

 EO